informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### table.\_getRowDisplayKey(context)
 This key will be used for referring to a row of data.
 Therefore it shouldn't be foreignkey and markdown type.
 It's the same as displaykey but with extra restrictions.
 It might return undefined.

+sort the "well formed" keys that are not simple fk based on the following and return the first one:
+2. not simple and made of hash asset metadata (md5, sha256)
+3. is shorter
+4. has more text
+5. made of columns defined earlier (column position)

 **Kind**: instance method of [<code>Table</code>](#ERMrest.Table)
 **Returns{column[]|undefined}**: list of columns.
 If couldn't find a suitable columns will return undefined.